 When you’re a student, it’s inevitable that you’re going to spend your long holidays doing some travelling, even if it’s simply visiting a new city for a few days.
 But you don’t want to blow your whole student loan or part-time job wages in one hit.
 Europe’s affordable cities will ensure an unforgettable trip without breaking the bank (or calling home to your parents when short on cash).

 The first tip?
 Opt for hostels over hotels.
-Most hostels will offer a free breakfast and fun activities such as group pub crawls or free walking tours.
+Most hostels will offer fun activities such as group pub crawls or free walking tours.
 So be sure to make the most of what your hostel offers.
 If you’re in a big student group St Christopher's Inns hostels can provide group packed lunches too.